Accountancy

 Communication Science and Disorders Centralized Application Service (CSDCAS)

 All materials pertaining to the application will be submitted through CSDCAS.
 Required elements of the CSDCAS application will include timed video and written responses.
-Applications must be verified by 11:59 PM ET on February 1st.
-Applications can only be verified once all payments, transcripts, and letters of evaluation have been received.
-To ensure your application is verified on time, try to complete your application at least four weeks before the deadline.
+Applications must be submitted by 11:59 PM ET on February 1st.